harvesthill/reddit-wiki-archive/steroids/index.md

 ## Cancer, Liver, Kidney Disease

-You hear all the time teenagers say “Well my friends it and they got big and nothing happened to them.”
+You hear all the time teenagers say “Well, my friends did it and they got big and nothing happened to them.”
 Really?
 How do you know?
 Have they been to a doctor and had their liver and kidney values checked?
-Just because a person looks okay on the outside, doesn't mean that they don't already host serious problems on the inside.
+Just because a person looks okay on the outside doesn't mean that they don't already host serious problems on the inside.
 If treated improperly or in an untimely manner, liver and kidney damage can eventually be fatal.

 ## Impotence